 The Gay Travel Experience: Tirana, Albania

-As soon as I started walking the streets of Tirana, I felt like I was in a southern European city!
-The patterned concrete sidewalks, plentiful boutiques and outdoor cafés are incredibly charming.
+Walking the streets of Tirana, I felt like I was in a southern European city!
+The patterned concrete sidewalks, plentiful boutiques, and outdoor cafés are incredibly charming.

 Don’t be fooled though…there are certainly gay men in Albania!
-Albanians are quite socially conservative, even more so than their neighbor states to the north.
+Albanians are quite socially conservative, even more so than their neighboring states to the north.

 If you speak to local gay men on dating apps, you may notice their tendencies to be skittish and/or very private.
-Locals act this way to avoid being identified, but only because they need protect themselves.
+Locals act this way to avoid being identified, but only because they need to protect themselves.

 The truth is that gay life in Albania is not easy.
 You should respect their need for privacy.
 This is a necessary way of life, especially for those who have never left the Balkan region.